-Hours of Operation: 7 Days a week 8 am to 9 pm EST.
+Hours of Operation: 7 Days a week, 8 am to 9 pm EST.

-Our business plan writer is located in Orlando, Fl.
+Our business plan writer is located in Orlando, FL.

 Service Description and Competitive Advantages

-Industry research for a Cannabis Business Plan
+Industry Research for a Cannabis Business Plan

 Funding Request for a Cannabis Business Plan

 Hopefully, these insightful tips and tricks for writing a business plan were helpful.
-As always, if you need help with a business plan or financial projections, just send us an email or give us a call.
+Email or call us if you need help with a business plan or financial projections.

 Author: Paul Borosky, Doctoral Candidate, MBA., Author